 Data included for all materials and numerous dimensions.
 ASME B16.5 flange ratings are selected for reference.
 Pipe dimensions and pressures are chosen for either Imperial (US Customary) or Metric units.

-Two very different layouts are used.
-The most useful is probably the one with calculations for one branch at a time.
+Two very different layouts are used in PipingOffice.
+The most useful is the one with calculations for one branch at a time.
 It allows calculations for a second branch placed next to the first and overlapping reinforcment zones can be included in the calculation of required reinforcement.

 There are many choices of branch types that a designer can use per the Piping Code.
 (See PDF file of Full Encirclement graphics per ASME B31.4.)

-ASME B31.4 Extruded Outlet Branch Reinforcement Design (1st part)
+Extruded Outlet Branch Reinforcement Design per ASME B31.4:

 This spreadsheet gives the ability to design two branches on the same header and reinforcing zones could overlap.